 Medical Editor: John P. Cunha, DO, FACOEP

-Roferon-A (interferon alfa-2a, recombinant) is used to treat chronic hepatitis C, hairy cell leukemia, AIDS-related Kaposi's sarcoma, and some types of chronic myelogenous leukemia (CML).
-It is a protein.
-Common side effects include injection site reactions (pain/swelling/redness), diarrhea, upset stomach, loss of appetite, back pain, dizziness, dry mouth, taste changes, nausea, or vomiting.
-Flu-like symptoms such as headache, tiredness, fever, chills, and muscle aches may occur, especially when you first start this medication.
-These symptoms usually last about 1 day after the injection and improve or go away after a few weeks of continued use.
+Roferon-A (interferon alfa-2a, recombinant) is a protein used to treat chronic hepatitis C, hairy cell leukemia, AIDS-related Kaposi's sarcoma, and some types of chronic myelogenous leukemia (CML).
+Common side effects of Roferon-A include injection site reactions (pain/swelling/redness), diarrhea, upset stomach, loss of appetite, back pain, dizziness, dry mouth, taste changes, nausea, vomiting, rash, dry or itchy skin, trouble sleeping, headaches, and hair loss.
+Flu-like symptoms such as headache, tiredness, fever, chills, joint pain, and muscle aches may occur, especially when you first start Roferon-A. These symptoms usually last about 1 day after the Roferon-A injection and improve or go away after a few weeks of continued use.